Adrian649/OpenFrameworks-Fractals/README.md

 <img src="fractal_preview.gif" />

 ## What is this project about?
 This project is about fractals that are complex patterns that are created by repeating a simple process driven by recursion.
-In this project we had to chance to modify some already given fractals and study how they worked.
+In this project we had the chance to modify some already given fractals and study how they worked.
 Additionally we created two of our own.

 ## Implemented Functionality:
 - Created the FractalMode class and converted the previous fractal functions into classes.